LoganStreet/LoganStreet/README.md

 ## About Me

-I'm an asipiring tech professional, always eager to learn and explore new technologies.
+I'm an asipiring cyber security professional, always eager to learn and explore new technologies.
 I enjoy working on interesting and appliable projects that help with everyday life.

 - 🔭 I’m currently working on Python, Linux, and Cloud focused projects.
-- 🌱 I’m currently learning Python/ Javascript through personal projecs, and backend developement.
+- 🌱 I’m currently learning Python/Linux through personal projecs, and cloud developement.
-- 💬 Ask me about Business principles, Cyber Security, and Telemetry Data.
+- 💬 Ask me about Business principles, Cyber Security, and Telemetry Systems/Devices.
 - 📫 How to reach me: Street.mgmt@gmail.com.
-- ⚡ Fun fact: I am a twin and have a BCOM in Management, and Entreprenuership & Business Strategy.
+- ⚡ Fun fact: I am a twin and have a BCom in Management, and Entreprenuership & Business Strategy.

 ## Languages and Tools